maxplanck-ie/TheWhoTheWhatTheHuh/README.md

   4. If there are new flow cells to process, ensure that there is sufficient space in `[Paths]`->`outputDir`.
 This is set in `[Options]`->`minSpace`.
     * Note that having insufficient space will lead to an email being sent to addresses set in `[Email]`->`errorTo`.
 The program will then sleep (see step 3) and loop (i.e., go back to step 1).
   5. Assuming there is at least one new flow cell and there's sufficient space, the program will generate fastq files.
-    1. The program specified via `[bcl2fastq]`->`bcl2fastq` is run with options specified in `[bcl2fastq]`->`bcl2fastq_options`.
+    1. The program specified via `[bcl2fastq]`->`configure` is run with options specified in `[bcl2fastq]`->`configure_options`.
 In addition to these options, the follow are hard coded:
       1. `-o outputDir/runID`: The output directory is set to `[Paths]`->`outputDir/runID`.
 This directory is created if it doesn't already exist.
-      2. `-r runDir/runID`: This is the directory that's being processed (`[Paths]`->`runDir`/`runID`).
+      2. `--input-dir runDir/runID`: This is the directory that's being processed (`[Paths]`->`runDir`/`runID`).
         * This directory may be read only!
-      3. `--interop-dir seqFacDir/runID/InterOp`: This prevents `bcl2fastq` from attempting to write to the running directory, which could be dangerous.
-See `[Paths]`->`seqFacDir` for where this is.
+    2. Note that a modified sample sheet is used, since the original one isn't compatible.
-        * The sequencing facility has requested this directory.
-Note that the path will be created if it doesn't already exist.
+  6. Samples split across lanes are merged together.
+The resulting files are also renamed to have the sample names provided by the user.
+The original files are then deleted.
-  6. A number of "post make" steps are run.
+  7. A number of "post make" steps are run.
 This terminology is a hold-over from the previous bcl2fastq pipeline, which used `make` to generate the fastq files.
     1. FastQC is run on each output fastq file.
       * This is run in a multithreaded manner, see `[Options]`->`postMakeThreads` for the number of workers.
       * See options under `[FastQC]` for executable paths and options.